johnstonbl01/clementinejs/tutorial/tutorial-passport.md

 ## Mongoose Integration

-Before we begin the integrating Passport and authentication, we need to update the current app to work with Mongoose instead of the MongoDB NodeJS driver.
+Before we begin the integrating Passport and authentication, we need to update the current app to work with Mongoose instead of the MongoDB Node.js driver.
 This will require a bit of refactoring in our current code.

 ### Server.js Cleanup

-The first step will be to update the current `server.js` file so that it connects to the database using Mongoose instead of the current MongoDB NodeJS driver.
+The first step will be to update the current `server.js` file so that it connects to the database using Mongoose instead of the current MongoDB Node.js driver.

 _server.js_: